infopark/scrivito_elastic_slider_widget/README.md

     gem 'scrivito_elastic_slider_widget'

-Add this line to your application stylesheet manifest:

-    *= require scrivito_elastic_slider_widget

 ## Localization

 The following code represents the default localization for English.
 Copy it to your `en.yml` and change it if necessary: